 - Directly contact people you might not know personally

-- Update your followers about events or current activities you are engaged with more regularly than an email mailing list
+- Update your followers about your work, events or current activities you are engaged with more regularly than an email mailing list

-Twitter introduced its own analytics, but many other companies mine its data for insights into user activity: two of the services Artquest uses are Tweetreach and Klout.
-You might also find tools like Hootsuite and Tweetdeck useful in managing multiple Twitter accounts – keeping your professional and personal accounts separate. chenhaot.com will help you compose tweets that have a strong chance of being retweeted.
+Every social media platform now has their own analytics, but many other companies mine their data for insights into user activity: Artquest uses Tweetreach.
+You might also find tools like Hootsuite and Tweetdeck useful in managing multiple accounts – keeping your professional and personal accounts separate. chenhaot.com will help you compose tweets that have a strong chance of being retweeted.
 For Instagram you need to change your account to a ‘business account’ in order to get basic analytics.

-Artist Binita Walia (@Tspaceinbetween) has created large scale public and private architectural glass commissions since 1995.
-Having joined Twitter in April 2010 she has quickly found herself becoming part a large network of artists who use this social network daily to communicate, share and comment on everything they are interested in, from politics to feminism to art.
+Artist Binita Walia (@Tspaceinbetween on Twitter) has created large scale public and private architectural glass commissions since 1995.
+Having joined Twitter in April 2010 and later Instagram she has quickly found herself becoming part a large network of artists who use social networks daily to communicate, share and comment on everything they are interested in, from politics to feminism to art.